ForBioPhylogenomics/tutorials/ml_inference_of_species_networks/README.md

 <a name="icytree"></a>
 ### Visualizing species networks with IcyTree

-* To see how species networks in extended Newick format are visualized with IcyTree, write the following text to a new file on your local computer that you could for example name `tmp.tre`:
+* To see how species networks in extended Newick format are visualized with IcyTree, write the following text to a new file on your local computer, that you could for example name `tmp.tre`:

 		#nexus
 		begin trees;